|

 My Son is Home-Schooled.
 How Can He Participate in the Mock Election?

 All schoolchildren are encouraged to participate in the Mock Election.
-The easiest way to have your child vote is to contact the National Student/Parent Mock Election headquarters by October 29 to enroll your child to vote.
+The easiest way to have your child vote is to contact the National Student/Parent Mock Election headquarters before October 12 to enroll your child to vote.
 You may also contact your closest school(s) and ask to speak to the school's Mock Election Coordinator and arrange to have your child vote in that school the day the school has scheduled the Mock Election.

 Are Foreign-Exchange Students Eligible to Vote in the Mock Election?

 Yes.
-All students attending New Jersey schools October 20-30 may vote.
+All students attending New Jersey schools October 26-29 may vote.

 School and Teacher Responsibilities